Duane Washum

 U. S. News & World Report coverHe should be just THRILLED!!!
 Duane received national recognition in the pages of the highly respected U. S. News & World Report.
 Well.... sorta.
 Poor Duane....

-In this issue which featured the greatest hoaxes of all times, USN&WR gave #3 billing to the Taxil Hoax and explains how it was perpetrated.
+In the August 26-September 2, 2002 issue, the lead article was about the greatest hoaxes of all times giving #3 billing to the Taxil Hoax and explaining how it was perpetrated.
 They go on to state:

 "Taxil's work informs today's extremist Christian literature as well."
 They continue "In his 1991 bestseller New World Order, evangelist Pat Robertson implicated Freemason "occultism" in a supposed international financial conspiracy.
 And a Mississippi group called Ex-Masons for Jesus brands the order a "pagan religion"."